rudypflores/Ravenous/README.md

 # Ravenous
-Yelp-like web application developed by using NodeJs for the backend, and React.js for the main structure of the application.
+Yelp-like web application developed by using Node.js for the backend, and React.js for the main structure of the application.